 How It Works: Steps & Workflow

-- Consultation and planning
+- Consultation and planning.

-- Anesthesia and incision
+- Anesthesia and incision placement.

-- Tissue lifting and skin repositioning
+- Tissue lifting and skin tightening.

-- Closure and recovery
+- Closure and dressing application.

 Key Differences: Side-by-Side